Victoriarms/Victoriarms/README.md

 - 👋 Hi, I’m @Victoriarms
 - 👀 I’m interested in Data Science, Nanoingeneering, Medicine and their combination
 - 🌱 I’m currently learning Data Science in Medicine
-- 💞️ I’m looking to collaborate on edical projects requiring the use of AI, especially in the field of psychology and/or psychiatry
+- 💞️ I’m looking to collaborate on medical projects requiring the use of AI, especially in the field of psychology and/or psychiatry
 - 📫 romenskaya17@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: used to be called 'Terminator' in childhood